by Jenny Thompson, PhD, Director of Education

 “Heroes Who Bled for Nation,” Chicago Tribune, July 7, 1918.

 During the war, many of the faces of the “local boys” who died in training camps and overseas appeared on the front pages of newspapers.
-For the families of these men, telegrams brought the news of their deaths directly to them, to their homes.
+For the families of these men, telegrams brought the news of their deaths directly to them and into their homes.

 The deaths of military personnel that were directly attributable to the pandemic, however, were reported as a part of the longer list of war casualties.
 Despite the fact that so many service members and volunteers died or fell ill without ever setting foot in a war zone was not emphasized.
 Instead, they were considered part of the growing list of “war dead.”